sigi73/Josh_Sid_ACS/Project3/README.md

 ### Comparison to Enterprise Intel SSD

-The process described above to collect disk performance statistics using FIO used the FIO terse output.
-Unfortunately, this mode does not output the sampled IOPS for the V3 version of the format, which is the version used by the installed version of FIO.
-As a result, some test samples were taken of Read and Write IOPS to compare to the reported spec.
+As described above, we don't collect IOPS for each test due to limitations in the `--terse` output format.
+We observe the peak read IOPS in these tests is about 12k, far less than the rated 41k IOPS for random read.
+Similarly, the measured 6k IOPS for random write is far less than the rated 80k for random write.
+Unsurprisingly, the measurements for this disk are far below the rated specifications for the listed enterprise Intel SSD.